dbankier/TiShadow/README.md

 Under the hood it:
  1. starts the tishadow server - `tishadow server`
- 2. launches an appified version of your app - `tishadow appify` (with extra flags)
+ 2. creates and launches an appified version of your app - `tishadow appify` (with extra flags)
  3. watches your code and push on any changes - `tishadow @ run --update`

 **MAC**: If you get the error `EMFILE: Too many opened files.`, this is because of your system's max opened file limit.
 For OSX the default is very low (256).
 Increase your limit temporarily with `ulimit -n 8192`, the number being the new max limit.